-Dr. Jennifer Freyd, a Clinical Psychologist at the University of Oregon, spoke about the incidence of rape on university campuses at a trauma conference that I attended in California.
+Dr. Jennifer Freyd, a Clinical Psychologist at the University of Oregon, spoke about the incidence of rape on university campuses at a trauma conference.
 She stated that approximately 20% of female university students will be vaginally raped on an American campus while completing a four-year degree.
 This number is supported by a press release that was issued by the White House in 2014.

 The term “sexual assault” is used by the legal system to describe rape.

 Title IX, an American civil rights statute, was created in 1972 to prevent sexual discrimination in education.
 Specifically, it was enacted to allow women access to schools that until then had refused them admittance.